 The ferry trip across from Triabunna to Darlington on Maria Island is fairly quick and uneventful (it takes about 45min), and there’s a pretty good range of snacks and drinks on the boat for a last pre-camping meal.
 (Judging by a couple of badly cracked windows, some crossings must be a lot rougher than ours!)

 The ferry docks at Darlington and the luggage is efficiently lifted via a small crane onto the wharf for collection.
 Near the jerry are some historic structures, such as the cement silos, and the Commissariat Store (which is also the national park visitor centre).

-Our itinerary was designed to see as much of the island as we could – and where possible avoid carrying our heavy overnight bags…
+Our four-day Maria Island itinerary was designed to see as much of the island as we could – and where possible avoiding carrying our heavy overnight bags:

 - Bishop and Clerk (Day 1)

 - Darlington to Frenchs Farm where we camp (Day 1)

 - Frenchs Farm to Haunted Bay and Robeys Farm (Day 2)

 - Evening walk to Encampment Cove (Day 2)

 - Frenchs Farm to Darlington via Mt Maria (Day 3)